-The ideas could also strengthen the GPC’s resolve to bypass NHS Employers in future contract discussions.
-Senior GPC figures have mooted the possibility of discussing the contract directly with the DoH and sending evidence to the Doctors’ and Dentists’ Review Body without consulting NHS Employers (GP, 20 April).
+The ideas could also strengthen the GPC's resolve to bypass NHS Employers in future contract discussions.
+Senior GPC figures have mooted the possibility of discussing the contract directly with the DoH and sending evidence to the Doctors' and Dentists' Review Body without consulting NHS Employers (GPC negotiators threaten to boycott NHS Employers - GP, 20 April).

 Grass-roots GPs are similarly opposed to local contracts.
-A recent GP survey found that 80 per cent of GPs wanted to retain a UK-wide contract (GP, 2 March).
+A recent GP survey found that 80 per cent of GPs wanted to retain a UK-wide contract (72% of GPs back call for fewer contracts - GP, 2 March).

 Chris Dowse, head of primary care contracting for NHS Employers, said that the DoH planned to give the NHS Board a greater role in setting the contract, to ensure it was more closely aligned with other NHS priorities.
 The PCT Network established last year would feed the collective views of PCTs to the NHS Board.